 In winter, the leaves of many plants will lack leaves, and some nodes will never grow stems, but still, in these cases, you can usually find buds at a node on living wood.
 Sometimes, however, the buds will have died and fallen off at that node.
 Sometimes buds are there but might be minuscule and easy to miss (such as in sourwood) or buried in the wood and invisible.

-Even without visible buds or leaves, you can tell where the node of a twig is by some signs that you only see at a node:
+The base of a bud, leaf, twig, or branch is always attached to a node, so this is one easy way to find them.
+Even without visible buds or leaves, you can tell where the node of a twig is by some signs that are visible only at a node:

-- a scar in the wood where a leaf has fallen away
+- A scar in the wood where a leaf has fallen away

 By contrast, internodes are the sections of stem between nodes.
-If the nodes are the crucial “organs” of the plant, the internodes are the blood vessels carrying water, hormones and food from node to node.
+If the nodes are the crucial “organs” of the plant, the internodes are the blood vessels carrying water, hormones, and food from node to node.